osrf/gazebo_tutorials/guided_i/tutorial1.md

 process of creating a new simulation feature and contributing the feature to Gazebo.

+We assume you are familiar with using Gazebo and Linux.
+We also assume that you are an expert tutorials reader (read everything carefully, and completely).

 During this series of tutorials we will create a [Velodyne HDL-32 LiDAR](http://velodynelidar.com/hdl-32e.html).
 We will walk through

 1. creating an SDF model of the HDL-32 sensor,
 1. contributing the model to Gazebo's model database,
-1. improving the model's apperance and data output,
+1. improving the model's appearance and data output,
 1. controlling the model using a plugin, and
 1. visualizing the sensor data in Gazebo and RViz.